fluid-systems/SOFIRpy/docs/getting_started.rst

 Exporting a modelica model
 --------------------------

-sofirpy allows to export a OpenModelica and Dymola model as a FMU.
+SOFIRpy allows to export a OpenModelica and Dymola model as a FMU.

 **Exporting a OpenModelica model**